getludic/ludic/docs/web-framework.md

 !!! warning "Experimental"

     This module is in an experimental state.
-It is not clear yet how to make parse and validate form data.
+It is not clear yet how to parse and validate form data.

 The `ludic.parsers` module contains helpers for parsing `FormData`.
 The way it works is that You define `Attrs` class with `Annotated` arguments like here: